Tony, Aidan, Esther, and Adrielle

 Rev. Dr. Tony Chuang (莊智超) is a church pastor, conference speaker, adjunct lecturer, and business director.
 He was born in Taiwan, grew up in Malaysia, and is a citizen of Canada.
 As a child, he practiced Buddhism and folk religion.
 After becoming a Christian, his passion for the LORD kept growing.
 During his university years, he was a leader in various Christian organizations, including Cru, Veritas Forum, and Campus Church.

 He completed a BSc in Computer Science from Ontario Tech University, after which he worked as a computer programmer in the Toronto area.
-After answering a call to ministry, he quit his job to be further equipped in Chicago, USA.
+After answering a call to ministry, he quit his job to be further equipped in Chicago.
 He earned a MDiv from Moody Theological Seminary and a PhD from Trinity Evangelical Divinity School.
-While in the U.S., he served as the Pastor of Outreach and Evangelism at Hope Community Bible Church, where he was eventually ordained as Reverend in 2020.
+While in the United States, he served as the Pastor of Outreach and Evangelism at Hope Community Bible Church, where he was eventually ordained as Reverend in 2020.

 He moved with his family to Malaysia in 2021, again obeying God’s call to ministry.
 This time, it was to leave North America and go back to Asia.
 God quickly brought them to a family and church home.
 In 2023, he joined the Georgetown Baptist Church (https://www.gbcpg.org) pastoral team as a non-salaried pastor.
-His focus is on the young adult ministry as well as preaching and mission.
+His focus is on the young adult ministry as well as preaching.

-Since 2013, he has traveled extensively to speak at several conferences and churches each year.
-Together with his wife (Dr. Esther Shin Chuang), they have ministered in multiple countries across four continents, training local leaders and reaching non-Christians.
-Since 2022, he also serves as the hub leader of mission partners in a few countries under AsiaCMS.
+Since 2013, he travels extensively to speak at several conferences and churches each year.
+Together with his wife (Dr. Esther Shin Chuang), they have ministered at hundreds of locations in multiple countries across four continents, training local leaders and reaching non-Christians.

 In academia, he supervises doctoral students, teaches courses, or lectures in special seminars at several Asian seminaries, including Malaysia Baptist Theological Seminary, Anglican Training Institute, and Bible College of Malaysia.
-His research interests include evangelism, homiletics, and folk religion among the global Han Chinese.
-He has contributed chapters in a few edited books, one article in an academic journal, and one upcoming book on Folk Religion and the Gospel with Langham Publishing.
+His research interests include missiology, homiletics, and folk religion among the global Han Chinese.
+He has contributed chapters in a few edited books, one article in an academic journal, and a book on Religiosity and Gospel Transmission: Insights from Folk Religion in Taipei published by Langham Academic.

 Apart from the church, itinerant, and academic ministry, he works as the managing director of Hightec Plating, an electroplating business in Penang.
 He is able to hone his leadership skills as well as follow the Apostle Paul’s example of being a “tentmaker.”